 The team brainstorming exercise helped us to generate more user pain points and solution directions.
 The team involved: Product manager | Design | Engineering | Business

 We conducted stakeholder interviews with the operations team.
 We needed to understand how we handled this problem at the operations level.

 “Apart from the generic training, there is no specific training given to the associate on using applications” - Club operations.

 Knowing that discoverability is a universal problem among conversational assistants, it was essential to evaluate what measures have been taken across the industry.

-Most of the assistants have dedicated skill documentation for users to explore and learn.
+Most assistants have dedicated skill documentation for users to explore and learn.

-Featured skill cards, skills suggestions, by the way, etc. were some new initiatives
+Featured skill cards, and skills suggestions, by the way, were some new initiatives.

 We also had a similar explore skills page and “what’s new” feature to communicate new and available skills.
 But the usage was minimal.